Share this Post

 Access to weapons

 In some cases, kids have easy access to weapons, such as guns or knives.
 This, combined with the pressure to show off or to be accepted at school can lead to violence.
 Almost one-third of all American homes own a gun, and 5 percent of American high schoolers report carrying a gun to school within the past month.

 Gaming & Other Media

-Study after study has shown that teens are more likely to act violently if they participate in violent video games or witness violence in other media.
+Study after study has shown that teens are more likely to act violently if they play violent video games or witness violence in other media.
 Both the American Psychological Association and the American Academy of Pediatrics strongly recommend against students playing violent video games.
 The APA stated in 2015 that research has demonstrated a link “between violent video game use and both increases in aggressive behavior … and decreases in prosocial behavior, empathy, and moral engagement.”

 How to Make Your School Safer